surge-synthesizer/surge-synthesizer.github.io/manual/Surge.md

 In this sub-menu, there are a couple of options regarding user data and patches.

-The first one is **Open User Data Folder**.
+#### Open User Data Folder

-This is the place where custom patches saved by the user will be stored.
+This opens the location where custom patches saved by the user will be stored.

-The second one is **Open Factory Data Folder**.
+#### Open Factory Data Folder

-This is the place where factory patches, wavetables and other configuration files are stored.
+This opens the location where factory patches, wavetables and other configuration files are stored.

+#### Rescan All Data Folders

-The third one is **Rescan All Data Folders**, and it can be useful after importing patches created by someone else, after transferring user patches to another computer, or after downloading patches from the internet.
+This option can be useful after importing patches created by someone else, after transferring user patches to another computer, or after downloading patches from the internet.

-The last one is **Set Custom User Data Folder**, and as its name suggests, it allows the user to change where user patches will be saved.
+#### Set Custom User Data Folder
+As its name suggests, it allows the user to change where user patches will be saved.

 <br/>